martonbognar/ipe-exposure/README.md

 ### 1. Clone the repository

-If you want to run the Sancus evaluation, make sure the clone the repository with git submodules:
+If you want to run the Sancus evaluation, make sure to clone the repository with git submodules:

 ```
 $ git clone --recurse-submodules https://github.com/martonbognar/ipe-exposure